ExplicITConsulting/set-outlooksignatures.com/faq.md

 - working with AD queries in the most complex environments and across trusts,
 - parallel code execution in PowerShell,
 - working with Graph,
-- and - of course - a fresh approach on how to manage and deploy signatures for Outlook.
+- and, of course, a fresh approach on how to manage and deploy signatures for Outlook.

-Since the free version of Set-OutlookSignatures has first been published in 2021, dozens of features have been added - quickly scroll through the CHANGELOG to get an idea of what I am talking about.<br>I invested more than a thousand hours of my spare time developing them, and I spent a whole lot of money setting up and maintaining different test environments.
-And I plan to continue doing so and keeping the core of Set-OutlookSignatures free and open source software.
+Since the free version of Set-OutlookSignatures has first been published in 2021, dozens of features have been added.
+Quickly scroll through the CHANGELOG to get an idea of what I am talking about.<br>I invested more than a thousand hours of my spare time developing them, and I spent a whole lot of money setting up and maintaining different test environments.
+And I plan to continue doing so and keep the core of Set-OutlookSignatures free and open source software.

 You are probably an Exchange or client administrator, and as such you are part of the community I want to give something back to.